swcarpentry/DEPRECATED-bc/intermediate/r/README.md

 level: intermediate
 ---

-This README is meant for Software Carpentry instructors planning to teach a intermediate level R bootcamp.
+This README is meant for Software Carpentry instructors planning to teach a intermediate level R workshop.
 Do not commit this readme as-is without editing.

-This `master` set is based on material from a [2-day bootcamp](https://github.com/swcarpentry/2013-10-09-canberra) ([@karthik](https://github.com/karthik)) ran in Canberra, Australia in October 2013.
-The material is meant to cover the full range of topics typically covered in a regular Python bootcamp.
+This `master` set is based on material from a [2-day workshop](https://github.com/swcarpentry/2013-10-09-canberra) ([@karthik](https://github.com/karthik)) ran in Canberra, Australia in October 2013.
+The material is meant to cover the full range of topics typically covered in a regular Python workshop.

 Shell and Git are intentionally missing from this set.
 Please consult other lesson folders for those topics.